Skip to main content

 The materials support only high-level architecture context: BOK-Wire+ under the Bank of Korea and several Retail Payment Systems, most operated by KFTC.
 They do not confirm the exact operator, route selection, or reference fields for your contractor payout path.
 Before rollout, require your bank or payout provider to document the specific rail, upstream operator, and reconciliation reference fields you will receive.

-The provided sources do not establish a South Korea rule that resolves KRW versus foreign-currency payout choices.
-Treat currency handling as an open launch assumption until local counsel and your payment provider confirm it.
-In parallel, define where FX happens, who owns rate selection, and how quote timing and expiry appear in your logs before scaling automation.
+Currency handling between KRW and foreign currency for South Korea contractor payouts is an open launch assumption.
+Confirm the applicable rule with local counsel and your payment provider before scaling automation.
+In parallel, define where FX happens, who owns rate selection, and how quote timing and expiry appear in your logs.

-The provided sources do not confirm South Korea-specific annual filing steps, forms, or deadlines for NTS and HomeTax.
+Confirm South Korea-specific annual filing steps, forms, and deadlines for NTS and HomeTax directly with the National Tax Service or local counsel.
 Assign owners for invoices, contractor tax data, and payout evidence so records are ready once local reporting guidance is confirmed.
 If U.S. tax also applies to the same foreign income, individuals generally file Form 1116 and corporations file Form 1118.

-The provided sources do not verify that these are the same requirement or different requirements.
+Whether subcontract settlement regulation and contractor payout compliance represent the same requirement or different requirements is something to confirm with local counsel.
 Keep subcontract rules, worker classification, tax reporting, and payment-rail execution as separate review tracks with separate owners.

-The provided sources do not confirm South Korea interbank FX mechanics, quote-expiry handling, or scale-launch thresholds.
+Confirm South Korea interbank FX mechanics, quote-expiry handling, and scale-launch thresholds with your payment provider before going live.
 Base the go or no-go decision on pilot evidence, not assumptions.
 At minimum, document quote timestamp, expiry behavior, rate source, conversion trigger, rejection and return paths, and reconciliation visibility for each event.

 Includes 4 external sources outside the trusted-domain allowlist.